 Lastly, secret number 5: continue to be available.
 What so often happens when the other person shuts down is that you become sort of passive aggressive towards the other person.
 What you do is, “Okay.
 I gave all my power away.
 I just went through my fear of abandonment and my fear of separation, and I don't know if I can completely trust you.”
 And so you're not completely available anymore.

 You're actually backing off.
 You’re actually closing off yourself.
 He wasn't fair; he didn't trust; he wasn't connected, and now you're greeting him in the same way.
 That of course is going to be really hard as well, because it's going to be disorienting for him.
 It's also going to send mixed signals to him.
 Instead, do what you can so you can continue to stay available.
 And when he comes back, be non-judgmental; let him move through his emotions and then allow yourself to move through your emotions as well.
 Of course, within reason.
 As I said in secret four, if this happens all the time, it may be time to have a more in-depth conversation about that.

-If you want to know more about how to attract an emotionally available man, who actually stays in a conversation, who doesn’t shut down, and how you can attract the trust and the support that comes with that, then I HIGHLY recommend taking my “Magnetize Your Man” quiz, and getting your Free personalized GIFTS based on your answers which you can get now using the button below!
+Now if you want to discover how to attract an emotionally available, highly fulfilling long-term relationship where you can feel fully supported, loved & CHERISHED, then I HIGHLY recommend taking my FREE “Magnetize Your Man” Quiz, and getting your Free customized strategy based on your answers which you can get now using the button now below!